skip to Main Content

 • Share certificates or allotment letters

-What Qualifies as Reinvestment:
+What Qualifies as Reinvestment?

-• Can be across multiple companies (diversification allowed)
+• Investments spread across multiple companies

-What Does NOT Qualify:
+What Does Not Qualify?

 • Real estate purchases